 Partha joined Watsi on August 8th, 2013.
 201 other people also joined Watsi on that day!
-Partha's most recent donation traveled 2,600 miles to support Marilyn, a 10-month-old baby girl from Colombia, to fund clubfoot surgery.
+Partha's most recent donation traveled 8,800 miles to support Kea, a 19-year-old student from Cambodia, to fund a myringoplasty.

 Marilyn is a 10-month-old baby girl from a small town in Colombia.
 She lives with her mother, grandmother, three aunts and one uncle, who is a farmer.
 Marilyn has clubfoot, a condition in which her foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Marilyn's family traveled to visit our medical partner, Clínica Noel, where surgeons will perform clubfoot repair surgery on July 26th.
 Now, Clínica Noel is requesting $1,422 to fund Marilyn's life-changing procedure.
 After treatment, she will be able to start walking and running after her dreams as she grows.
 Her mother shared, "my biggest dream is for her to get well soon, to see her walking and running as a normal child, with no pain or anything."